Dispersion (optics): Group-velocity dispersion

-According to some authors, a medium is said to have normal dispersion/anomalous dispersion for a certain vacuum wavelength λ0 if the second derivative of the refraction index calculated in λ0 is positive/negative or, equivalently, if D(λ0) is negative/positive.
-This definition concerns group-velocity dispersion and should not be confused with the one given in previous section.
-The two definitions do not coincide in general, so the reader has to understand the context.

 Dispersion control

 The result of GVD, whether negative or positive, is ultimately temporal spreading of the pulse.
 This makes dispersion management extremely important in optical communications systems based on optical fiber, since if dispersion is too high, a group of pulses representing a bit-stream will spread in time and merge, rendering the bit-stream unintelligible.
 This limits the length of fiber that a signal can be sent down without regeneration.
 One possible answer to this problem is to send signals down the optical fibre at a wavelength where the GVD is zero (e.g., around 1.3–1.5 μm in silica fibres), so pulses at this wavelength suffer minimal spreading from dispersion.
 In practice, however, this approach causes more problems than it solves because zero GVD unacceptably amplifies other nonlinear effects (such as four-wave mixing).
 Another possible option is to use soliton pulses in the regime of negative dispersion, a form of optical pulse which uses a nonlinear optical effect to self-maintain its shape.
 Solitons have the practical problem, however, that they require a certain power level to be maintained in the pulse for the nonlinear effect to be of the correct strength.
 Instead, the solution that is currently used in practice is to perform dispersion compensation, typically by matching the fiber with another fiber of opposite-sign dispersion so that the dispersion effects cancel; such compensation is ultimately limited by nonlinear effects such as self-phase modulation, which interact with dispersion to make it very difficult to undo.

 Dispersion control is also important in lasers that produce short pulses.
 The overall dispersion of the optical resonator is a major factor in determining the duration of the pulses emitted by the laser.
 A pair of prisms can be arranged to produce net negative dispersion, which can be used to balance the usually positive dispersion of the laser medium.
 Diffraction gratings can also be used to produce dispersive effects; these are often used in high-power laser amplifier systems.
 Recently, an alternative to prisms and gratings has been developed: chirped mirrors.
 These dielectric mirrors are coated so that different wavelengths have different penetration lengths, and therefore different group delays.
 The coating layers can be tailored to achieve a net negative dispersion.